 People who are travelling outside the UK may need to be vaccinated against some of the serious diseases that are found in other parts of the world.

 Please call in to the surgery to collect a Travel Questionnaire form or alternatively, download this PDF version.
-Please complete and hand back to reception.
+Please complete and hand back to reception ideally 8-10 weeks prior to travel.
 The practice nurse will contact you if necessary to discuss your travel requirements.